 Deployment and Role-Swapping

 A far more common version of role-swapping takes place among Military families.
 When the Soldier, Sailor, Airman, or Marine deploys, most of the domestic roles shift to the spouse who stays behind.
+This can create stress on the marriage.
 Children may even carry some of those responsibilities.
-It’s far from an ideal situation, but it works – just as the airboat succeeded at pushing the truck and trailer.
+It’s far from an ideal situation, but it works—just as the airboat succeeded at pushing the truck and trailer.

 Sometimes the spouse and children work so well at the role-reversal that they are hesitant to relinquish their responsibilities after the service member returns.